Africa

 Day 11

-This morning enjoy a guided nature walk in Volcanoes National Park to observe rare Golden Monkeys and other primates.
-These rainforests are also home to numerous bird species, so superb bird watching is also assured.
+Today enjoy a guided nature walk in Volcanoes National Park to observe rare Golden Monkeys and other primates.
+These rainforests are home to 670 bird species, so superb bird watching is also assured.

 In the afternoon we drive 2.5-hours to the capital city of Kigali.
-Here we visit the moving Genocide Memorial to see the inspiring way in which Rwandans have recovered from this horrific chapter in their recent history.
+Here we visit the moving Genocide Memorial to see the inspiring way in which Rwandans have recovered from this horrific chapter in their recent history, before you are dropped off at your hotel.